 “The blues to me has always been about the feeling.
 And that’s what I loved about it.
 The blues is honest.
 It’s life.
 It’s so real.
 When it hits, all the other bullshit just fades away.”

-In 2017, Johnny Stachela and Duane Betts played a one-off show with Gov’t Mule’s Matt Abts and Jorgen Carlsson as Bando.
-The two guitar slingers also played sold-out shows with North Mississippi Allstars at the Roxy in Hollywood and an opening set for Devon Allman Project at the Fillmore in San Francisco.
+With Carlsson and Gov’t Mule’s drummer Matt Abts, Stachela and Betts performed a one-off, July 4th weekend show on the Santa Monica Pier as Bando.
+They played sold-out shows with North Mississippi Allstars at the Roxy in Hollywood and an opening set for Devon Allman Project at the Fillmore in San Francisco.

 In 2018, Stachela and Betts partnered with the Devon Allman Project as guests, supporting and sitting-in on a nine-month Allman/Betts World Tour, with stops at such iconic venues as the Beacon Theatre in New York City, Tipitina’s in New Orleans, and Colorado’s Red Rocks amphitheater.
 The European leg saw Stachela in Spain, Belgium, Netherlands, UK and Germany.
 Additionally, he performed on the second single, “Downtown Runaround,” and subsequent video from Bett’s debut EP, Sketches of American Music.

 Brandishing his Gibson SG- a trademark of the late Allman Brothers Band guitarist Duane Allman- and a Fender amp tracing its lineage back to Bonnie Raitt, Stachela has found that magical tonal connection between the celebrated legacy of the past and his pursuit of modern blues.
 His bottleneck slide work has evoked favorable comparisons to his heroes, influenced and inspired, never imitating.
 And as 2019 promises to be even more eventful, the well-earned pay-off for Johnny Stachela and his 20 years of perseverance is just beginning.